Rimaro03/docs-exam-slayer/docs/index.md

 # __Exam Slayer - Final course exam project__

 Full documentation of the project.
-Check out the source code [here](https://github.com/UNI-projects-team/exam-slayer)
+Check out the source code [here](https://github.com/UNI-projects-team/exam-slayer).

 ## Brief description

-Exam Slayer is a 2D graphical adventure game, set in various UniPD classrooms.
+Exam Slayer is a 2D graphical adventure game, set in an imaginary dungeon.
 The goal of the game is to __graduate__: as in real life, to achieve such goal you need to pass some exams, represented in the game as boss to defeat.

 ## How to play
-The game consists of __three levels__, which represent three academical years.
-To complete the game, you need to pass each level by collecting enough CFUs, dropped by each boss you defeat.
+The game consists of __four bosses__, which represent four exams to pass.
+To complete the game, you need to pass each exam by finding and defeating the bosses.

-Finally, during the gameplay, you can collect and use the items you find, for example spending money on the vending machiens to buy upgrades.
+In addition, during the gameplay, you will have to deal with many enemies in order continue your adventure.
+To fight them, you can collect and use the items scattered in each room of the game map.

 ## Installation and execution
-To download the game in `.jar` format, get the last release from [here](https://www.github.com).
+To download the game in `.jar` format, get the last release from [here](https://github.com/UNI-projects-team/exam-slayer).

-If you want to compile the game yourself, make sure you have `git` installed, the follow these instructions:
+If you wish to compile the game yourself, make sure you have `git` and `maven` installed, the follow these instructions:
 ```bash
 git clone https://github.com/UNI-projects-team/exam-slayer
 cd exam-slayer